Death Valley in One Day: Don’t Make These 6 Mistakes

 Time spent: 1.5 hours

-Save the best location for last, Badwater Basin is a must-add to your Death Valley one day itinerary.
-Tip, arrive right in time for sunset, trust me is it worth it!
-Your pictures will be incredible.
+Save the best location for last, Badwater Basin is a must-add to your Death Valley day trip.
+Badwater Basin is the lowest point in North America at 282 feet below sea level.

 Badwater basin death valley at sunset